Museum Opening Hours

 By bus: You can reach IMMA by taking a bus to either Heuston Station (145, 79 and 79a from Aston Quay) and then taking an 8 minute walk via Military Rd, or to James St Hospital (13, 40, 123 from O'Connell St and Dame St.) which is also an 8 minute walk via steps to Bow Lane onto Irwin St and Military Rd.

-By car: 10 minute drive from city centre.
-Parking just €2 for the first three hours and then €2 per hour thereafter.
+By car: IMMA is approx. a 12 minute drive from city centre (Stephen's Green).
+There is ample on-site parking which is just €2 for the first three hours and €2 per hour thereafter.

 On foot: Approximately 30 to 40 minutes from city centre.